 - a.
 Educational training; - b.
 No shared classes or extra-curricular activities; - c.
 Disciplinary probation; - d.
 Withholding of grades, official transcript, or degree; - e.
 Bar against readmission, bar against enrollment, drop from one or more classes, or withdrawal from UTRGV; - f.
 Suspension of rights and privileges, including but not limited to participation in athletic or extracurricular activities; - g.
 Denial of degree; - h.
-Suspension from UTRGV for a specific period of time.
+Suspension from UTRGV for a specified period of time or until the student meets specified conditions.
+Students who are currently enrolled will be administratively withdrawn from all courses and refunds will not be issued.
 Suspension is noted on the academic transcript with the term "Disciplinary Suspension."
-The notation can be removed upon the request of the student in accordance with the UTRGV's procedures when all conditions of the suspension are met;
+The notation can be removed upon the request of the student in accordance with the UTRGV's procedures when all conditions of the suspension are met; - i.

-- i.
 Expulsion (permanent separation from UTRGV).
 Expulsion creates a permanent notation on the student's academic transcript; - j.
-Revocation of degree and withdrawal of diploma; or - k. sanction(s) or remedies as deemed appropriate under the circumstances by a designated official tailored to the circumstances of the allegation.
+Revocation of degree and withdrawal of diploma; or - k. sanction(s) or remedies as deemed appropriate under the circumstances by a designated official tailored to the circumstances of the allegation. - I. Restitution or reimbursement for damage to or misappropriation of UTRGV or UT System property. - m.
+An Academic Sanction, including a failing grade or reduction of a grade for an examination, assignment, or for a course.